-Arlekin Players Theatre’s virtual production, “State vs. Natasha Banina,” opened June 14 for a limited run ending July 12.
+Arlekin Players Theatre’s virtual production, “State vs. Natasha Banina,” is produced and presented by the Cherry Orchard Festival and opened June 14 for a limited run ending July 12.
 The play is performed live by lone actress Darya Denisova and is broadcast via Zoom by director and cameraman Igor Golyak, who captures her performance with cameras and digital effects.
 Though the dramatic elements of the performance are certainly formidable, the show truly shines in its leveraging of Zoom’s technical faculties to enhance the performance.

 “Natasha Banina” embraces the elements that distinguish virtual from staged performances.
 The production utilizes cameras, limited set design and Zoom’s polling and chat features to strengthen the play’s thematic impact and drive the plot forward, proving that virtual theater offers distinct advantages as a storytelling medium.